pragmint/open-practices/practices/implement-symptom-based-alerts.md

 Ultimately, this practice streamlines incident response and improves the Mean Time to Restore (MTTR).
 When an alert fires, the team knows immediately that a critical, user-facing issue is occurring, eliminating the guesswork associated with noisy, cause-based data.
 This alignment prioritizes resources on incidents that matter most, protecting both the customer's satisfaction and the engineering team's cognitive load.

 ## When to Experiment

-* You're an SRE or devops engineer overwhelmed by alerts that don't require immediate fixes
+* You're an SRE or devops engineer who is overwhelmed by alerts that don't require immediate fixes.
-* You're an engineering leader with a team that cannot distinguish between urgent incident alerts and expected, information system alerts.
+* You're an engineering leader and your team cannot distinguish between urgent incident alerts and expected, information system alerts.
-* You have monitoring implemented, but you don't have any automated alerts.
+* You're a xxx and you have monitoring implemented, but you don't have any automated alerts.

 ## How to Gain Traction

+### Host a Roundtable Discussion
+You can use the following conversation prompts:

+- What existing alerts are consistently actionable and clearly communicate the symptom being observed?
+- Brainstorm symptoms that would clearly show a degraded user experience.
+- Rank those symptoms from highest impact on user experience to lowest impact.
+- Which symptoms are readily available with the current monitoring & observability data?
+- What needs to be added to the monitoring & observability tooling to notify team members of the other symptoms?

 ## Lessons From The Field
-*Prioritize High-Impact or Leading Symptoms.* When migrating to alerting on symptoms, one goal is to reduce the alerting noise.
-Focusing on alerting based on the earliest symptoms that indicate a significant impact to user experience reduces less critical alerts.
+*Prioritize High-impact or Leading Symptoms.* When migrating to alerting on symptoms, one goal is to reduce the alerting noise.
+Focusing on alerting on the earliest symptoms that indicate a significant impact to user experience reduces less critical alerts.

-*Choose Alert Recipients Carefully.* When alerts are based on the symptoms, they inherently have a context where they are relevant.
+*Choose Alert Recipients Carefully.* When alerts are based on symptoms, they inherently have a context where they are relevant.
 Send alerts to the teams that are responsible and equipped to respond.
 Sending alerts to individuals that cannot respond increases alert fatigue.

 ## Deciding to Pitch or Polish
-After experimenting with this practice for **2 - 3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+After experimenting with this practice for **2-3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.

 ### Fast & Measurable

 **Higher Rate of Actionable Alerts**.
 The percentage of alerts that lead to action that improves the users' experience should go up because there are fewer alerts purely on metrics.

 ### Slow & Measurable

 **Decreased Mean Time To Repair**.
 As teams realize each alert is more valuable, they will become more responsive to the alerts.
 This should lead to a decrease in the mean time to repair.

 ### Slow & Intangible

 **Reduced Alert Fatigue**.
 Teams report that alert fatigue has reduced and they notice alerts are more valuable and actionable.

 ## Supported Capabilities

 ### [Monitoring and Observability](/capabilities/monitoring-and-observability.md)